ChocolateBread0/MyBlog/README.md

 # MyBlog
-This repository aims to gather all the Python projects related to my blog.
+This repository aims to gather all the Python projects related to my blog: [The Phantom Vector](https://thephantomvector.blogspot.com/)